circle-free/merkle-trees/js/README.md

 - [ ] test how null/undefined elements before the append index affect trees/proofs
 - [ ] explorer, test, and document failure cases (or rather, cases with invalid proofs)
 - [X] ~~explorer combined and existence-only (flag) multi-proofs, without sorted hashing, (possibly separate set of hash order booleans)~~
-- [ ] given hash order booleans, implement index inferring for multi-proofs without sorted hashing (it is possible)
+- [X] ~~given hash order booleans, implement index inferring for multi-proofs without sorted hashing (it is possible)~~
 - [ ] explorer efficiency of separate boolean-array, in the multi-proof, to inform when to take a hash as an append-decommitment
-- [ ] enable compact proofs for large trees (proof hash count > 255) with multiple 32-byte flags, given stop bits
+- [ ] enable compact proofs for "large" trees (proof hash count > 255) with multiple 32-byte flags, given stop bits
 - [ ] Bring Your Own Hash Function